roblatour/ESP32TimeServer/README.md

 Once running, and with your Network and System changes setup, you can validate accuracy at [https://time.is](https://time.is).

-You're also welcome to use this open source software (also developed by me) to stress test your time server:<br>
+You're also welcome to use this open source software (also developed by me) to stress test your time server:

 <https://github.com/roblatour/TimeServerStressTest>

 ---